cottsak/pornfree/README.md

 # Porn Is Dangerous

 But you know that already; that's why you're here.
-This guidance is designed for the non tech savvy of you who want to employ best practises to protect yourself from the devastating impact of porn.
+This guidance is designed for the non tech savvy of you who want to employ some technical tips to protect yourself from the devastating impact of porn.

-## Barriers are Best Practise
+## Barriers are part of Best Practise

 Self control is hard, so to improve your odds, we introduce barriers.
 Barriers:
 * Are technical roadblocks or obstacles which are designed to force you to check yourself